quantalogic/qllm/README.md

 >
 > All these settings work together to help you get the exact kind of AI-generated text you're looking for, just like how different oven settings help you bake the perfect cake.

+Explanation of top-p and top-k:

+> ## Top-p and Top-k Sampling
+>
+> These are methods to control text generation in language models:
+>
+> ### Top-p (Nucleus Sampling)
+> - Selects from tokens whose cumulative probability exceeds threshold p
+> - Dynamic: adapts to probability distribution
+> - Example: p = 0.9 considers tokens up to 90% cumulative probability
+>
+> ### Top-k Sampling
+> - Selects from k most probable tokens
+> - Fixed: always considers same number of options
+> - Example: k = 50 considers only top 50 most likely tokens
+>
+> ### Key Differences
+> - Top-p is more flexible, adjusting to context
+> - Top-k uses a fixed cutoff regardless of probabilities
+> - Lower values: more focused output
+> - Higher values: more diverse, creative responses
+>
+> Often used together to balance coherence and creativity in text generation.

 ### Configuration

 Use the `config` command to manage your QLLM settings: